mkondel/giphybro/README.md

 # Trade-offs
 - Pure serverless SPA can't handle sensitive data since it will have to be part of the JS bundle.
 - No backend from github pages.
-- Context because it is already part of React, so no additional libs needed.
+- Context is already part of React, so no additional libs were needed.
 Reduces complexity and saves implementation time.
 Redux was a major step in the evolution and a great tool, but it's time to face the music...
 - There are no benefits to using Typescript.
+- The gif previews are using downsampled versions to reduce load times.
+Users can see the full high quality version by clicking on the thumbnails.

 # Time
 - Next.js, gh-pages setup, deploying successfully: 3hr